The Product Regulation and Liability Review: Israel

 - the injured party is aged over 12 years and knew of the defect and the associated risk and voluntarily exposed himself or herself to that risk.

 Contributory negligence cannot be raised as a defence by the manufacturer.
 However, if the injured party was grossly negligent, the court is authorised to reduce the amount of compensation, taking into account the extent of the injured party's negligence.

 Where a claim for product liability is based on the CWO or the CPL, a defendant may raise the following defences:

-- voluntary exposure to risk (does not apply to breach of statutory duty or to a child under the age of 12);
+- voluntary exposure to risk (does not apply to breach of statutory duty or to a child aged under 12 years);

 - de minimis; and

 - an act committed pursuant to any enactment (this does not apply where the cause of action is negligence).

 Under the CPL, a dealer has an obligation to disclose certain information to the consumer, such as any defect or inferiority known to the dealer that materially diminishes the value of the goods.
 However, a good defence for the dealer is to prove that the defect or inferiority was known to the consumer.